petethegreat/GettingCleaningDataWeek4/CodeBook.md

 ###Guide to create the tidy data file
 1. Download the UCI HAR dataset, which can be found [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 2. Unzip the compressed dataset file.
 The run\_analysis.R script should be located in the same place as the "UCI HAR Dataset" directory.
-3. Start R. Source the script: '''R source("run_analysis.R")'''
+3. Start R. Source the script using : `source("run_analysis.R")`
 4. The tidy dataset will be stored in a dataframe called "tidyData".
-This can be written to file using the command '''R write.table(tidyData,file="./tidyFileOutput.txt",row.names=FALSE)
+This can be written to file using the command  `write.table(tidyData,file="./tidyFileOutput.txt",row.names=FALSE)`

 ###Cleaning of the data
 Short, high-level description of what the cleaning script does.
 A more detailed description of the cleaning/tidying process can be found in the [READMEM.md](./README.md)